-Also, when you want to set up your caravan/tent, choose a spot that’s impossible to see from the road.
-This will make you and your stuff unnoticed by people passing by and thieves.
+Also, when setting up your caravan/tent, choose a spot that’s impossible to see from the road.
+This will make you and your stuff go unnoticed by people passing by and thieves.

 Decide on What to Bring and What to Keep

-Before you head to the campsite, think about the stuff you want to bring along with you.
+Before heading to the campsite, think about the stuff you want to bring along with you.
 These things should be those you can do without and can afford to risk being stolen or missing.
-If you can’t afford to risk them going missing or getting stolen, leave them behind and ensure your home has been secured before heading to the campsite.
+If you can’t afford to risk them missing or getting stolen, leave them behind and ensure your home has been secured before heading to the campsite.